 Adjustable vs. Fixed-Length Paddles

-Adjustable paddles allow you to modify the length according to your preference or the type of paddling you will be doing.
-They are a versatile choice, especially for those who share paddleboards among different individuals or for those who like to experiment with different paddle lengths.
+Adjustable paddles allow you to modify the length according to your preference or the paddling you will be doing.
+They are a versatile choice, especially for those who share paddleboards among individuals or those who like to experiment with different paddle lengths.
 Fixed-length paddles, on the other hand, offer a more solid and reliable feel.
 They are usually lighter and more durable compared to adjustable paddles.

-Benefits of Sit Down Paddleboarding
+Benefits of Sit-Down Paddleboarding

 Low-Impact Exercise